Kick off the new tax year with 50% off our Ltd company accountancy packages!

 Typically, people start contracting or freelancing as a sole trader for the ease of set-up and potentially lower administrative burden when compared to setting up a limited company.

-After increasing their earnings, though, many sole traders then consider forming a limited company to pay less tax and increase their attractiveness to potential clients.
+After increasing their earnings, though, many sole traders then consider setting up a limited company to pay less tax and increase their attractiveness to potential clients.
 The time may also be right to involve others in your business as directors and shareholders.

 The common consensus is that when your earnings remain low, it may be best to remain as a sole trader, unless you need other benefits such as limited liability.
 As a sole trader, your tax and accounting responsibilities will be relatively simple – maybe even simple enough to do it yourself if you’re really organised.